Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

   - 'csharp'
 ---

 Expression trees is an obscure, although very interesting feature in .NET.
 Most people probably think of it as something synonymous with object-relational mapping frameworks, but despite being its most common use case, it's not the only one.
-There are a lot of creative things you can do with expression trees, including code generation, transpilation, metaprogramming, and more.
+There are a lot of creative things you can do with expression trees, including code generation, transpilation, meta-programming, and more.

 In this article I will give an overview of what expression trees are and how to work with them, as well as show some interesting scenarios where I've seen them used to great effect.